ortus-docs/commandbox-docs/embedded_server/manage_servers.md

 # Managing CommandBox Servers

 CommandBox stores information about each of the servers you've ever started inside `~/.CommandBox/servers.json` so it can remember settings from one run to the next.

+## List your server

 You can see an overview of your servers and what state they're in with the `server list` command.

 ```bash
 server list